aswen/vim-workshop/README.md

 - A classroom style presentation room, with:
   + Enough tables and seats for the participants
   + Beamer
-- A computer (preferably a laptop) to run the Libreoffice Impress presentation on.
+- A computer (preferably a laptop) to run the LibreOffice Impress presentation on.
 - I like to use a [Presenter][presenter] to switch slides.
 This allows me to walk arround the classroom.

 ## This Repo